Roshanchenna/File_Sharing_Application/README.md

 - Node.js: JavaScript runtime for building the backend server.
 - JWT (JSON Web Tokens): Used for user authentication.
 - Multer: Middleware for handling file uploads.
-- Axios: HTTP client for making requests to the backend from the frontend.

 ## Setup Instructions